rhiannonmcn/Love-Light-Photography/README.md

 # **_Love Light Photography - Project Portfolio 1 - HTML & CSS_**
 Love light photography is a small profesional photography business that offers a wide range of photography services.
-This site targets the average individual who is looking to capture their event with high quality photography, with a professional but friendly and approachable manner, with a means to see samples of photographs and contact the photographer directly.
+This site targets the average individual who is looking to capture their event with high quality photography, in a professional but friendly and approachable manner, with a means to see samples of work done and contact to contact the business directly.

 You can view the live site here - <a href="https://rhiannonmcn.github.io/Love-Light-Photography/" target="_blank"> Love Light Photography </a>